fritsvp/homewizard_emulator/Readme.md

 Use at your own risk!

 # homewizard_emulator
-Some devices, like home EV chargers from Alfen or Peblar can use data from your P1 electricity meter.
-Some models of Alfen and Peblar can use this data to slow down the charging-process, and NOT blowup your house main fuse, when needed.
-For example when you turn on your electric oven.
-They can link with Home Wiard P1 meter for this, but there are several other hardware-solutions that effectively do the same thing.
-If you have such solution, and Homeassistant is getting the P1 data, this emulator can be a solution.
+Some devices, like home EV chargers from Alfen or [Peblar](https://peblar.com/products/ev-charging) can use data from your P1 electricity meter.
+Some models of [Alfen](https://aceservice.alfen.com/en-us/knowledgebase/article/KA-01252) and Peblar can use this data to slow down the EV charging-process, in order to NOT blowup your house main fuse, when needed.
+Could be useful, for example when you turn on your electric oven.
+They can link with [Home Wizard P1 meter](https://duckduckgo.com/?q=home+wizard+p1) for this, but there are several other hardware-solutions that effectively do the same thing: read the P1 data from your smart meter, and use it, somehow, for example in [Home Assistant](https://www.home-assistant.io/).
+If you have such solution that needs P1 data, and can read it from Homewizard, but your Homeassistant is already getting the P1 data, this emulator can be a solution, or an inspiration.

 * Edit `docker_compose.yaml`:
-  * add the Home assistant base URL
+  * add the Home assistant base URL in `/secrets/ha_url.txt`
-  * add your "long lived toked"
+  * add your "long lived toked" in `/sercets/token.txt`
-  * add the sensor-names to match your installation
+  * add the sensor-names in `docker-compose.yml` to match your installation
-* Run the emulator, note the IP address of the emulator
+* Run the emulator: `docker compose up -d`, note the IP address of the emulator
 * Test in your browser: `http://<emulator-ip>:<port>/api/v1/data` should give a bunch of data The result looks something like this:
   ```